gitana/alpaca/README.md

 ## Sponsors

-Cloud CMS is actively developed and maintained by <a href="https://gitana.io">Gitana Software, Inc. (https://gitana.io)</a>.
+Cloud CMS is actively developed and maintained by <a href="https://gitana.io">Gitana Software, Inc.</a> (https://gitana.io).

 Cloud CMS is an API-First, JSON-friendly Content Management Platform for mobile and web applications.
 It provides the ideal backend for Alpaca forms design, capture and reporting.
 Stop by our web site to